Lecrapouille/MyMakefile/README.md

 #### Emscripten

-To compile your project with [Emscripten](https://emscripten.org)
+To compile your project with [Emscripten](https://emscripten.org) add `emmake` before the `make` command.
+Where `emmake` is a script offered by Emscripten that calls your makefile but set before all environement variables for you.
+For example:

 ```
+make download-external-libs
+emmake make compile-external-libs
-emmake make -j8
+V=1 emmake make -j8
+emmake make run
 ```

-`emmake` is a script offered by Emscripten that calls your makefile but set before all environement variables for you.
+The `emmake make run` will call `emrun` calling `python -m http.server 8080` and `localhost:8080/project_name.html`.

 #### Clang vs. GCC